Blazemeter/taurus/site/dat/docs/Siege.md

-BENCHMARK: throughput test if `think-time` option is not found HEADER(`hearders` in yml config file) allows you to  add additional header info REPS(`iterations`) or (if they not detected) TIME(`hold-for`) - run the test for a selected period of time.
+BENCHMARK: throughput test if `think-time` option is not found HEADER(`hearders` in yml config file) allows you to  add additional header info REPS(`iterations`) or (if they not detected) TIME(`hold-for`) - running the test for a selected period of time.
 Naturally you can set comfortable taurus time format.

 ## Scenario Examples
 ```yaml